4lipeiro/SP34KN0W-live-transcriber/docs/core-components/transcriber.md

 # Transcriber Component

-The Transcriber is the core component of the SP34KN0W Live Transcriber, responsible for capturing audio, processing it through the Deepgram API, and managing the transcription results.
+The Transcriber is the core component of the SP34KN0W Live Transcriber v3.0, responsible for capturing audio, processing it through the Deepgram API, managing the transcription results, and supporting control features like pause/resume functionality.

 ## File Location